pusher/docs/docs/channels/library_auth_reference/auth-signatures.md

 # => 278d425bdf160c739803:afaed3695da2ffd16931f457e338e6c9f2921fa133ce7dac49f529792be6304c
 ```

-The auth response should be a JSON string with a an `auth` property with a value composed of the application key and the authentication signature separated by a colon ':'.
+The authorization response should be a JSON string with a an `auth` property with a value composed of the application key and the authentication signature separated by a colon ':'.
 A `channel_data` property should also be present composed of the data for the channel as a **string** (_note: double-encoded JSON_):

 ```json
 {